dougdyson/katas/challenges/addingBigNumbers/notes.md

 #### **Too concerned with performance**
 I tried to keep the loop as performant as possible and only loop as much as necessary, using string manipulation to handle remaining digits in the larger number.
 This is a good idea, but I was too concerned with performance and had to introduce more code that really wasn't necessary.

+#### **Takeaways**
+By being attempting to be more explicit and use reduceRight, I ended up spreading out the conditions and making the code more difficult to read and debug.
+I also ended up writing more code than necessary.

+A key takeaway is to consolidate logic wherevever possible.
+This is a good idea in general, but it is especially important when writing code that is meant to be readable and debuggable.

 ### Version 2
 Am going to do a rewrite and use these lessons learned.